XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 In this example, the SignerList has 3 members, with the weights and quorum set up such that multi-signed transactions need a signature from rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW plus at least one signature from the other two members of the list.

 **Caution:** Never submit a secret key to a server you do not control.
-Do not transmit a secret key unencrypted over the network.
+Do not send a secret key unencrypted over the network.

     $ rippled submit shqZZy2Rzs9ZqWTCQAdqc3bKgxnYq '{
     >     "Flags": 0,